Lateral pterygoid muscle

 The lateral pterygoid muscle, also known as pterygoideus externus or external pterygoid muscle, is one of the muscles of mastication.

-The lateral pterygoid is a short, thick muscle, somewhat conical in form, which extends almost horizontally, posteriorly and laterally between the infratemporal fossa and the condyle of the mandible.
-It arises by two heads: an upper (superior) and a lower (inferior).
+The lateral pterygoid is a short and thick muscle with a somewhat conical form.
+It extends almost horizontally, posteriorly, and laterally between the infratemporal fossa and the condyle of the mandible.
+It has two heads: an upper (superior) and a lower (inferior).

 The superior part is active during retrusion (opposite of protrusion) and ipsilateral jaw movement.
-It is also essential in pulling the capsule and disc forward during mouth opening, thereby maintaining normal relationship between the condyle of the mandible and the TMJ disc.
+It is also essential in pulling the capsule and disc forward during mouth opening, thereby maintaining normal relationship between the condyle of the mandible and the disc of the tempoeromandibular joint.

-Hyperactivity of the LPM muscle has been described in TMJ internal derangement, especially with longstanding anterior displacement of the disc without recapture.
+Hyperactivity of the lateral pterygoid muscle has been described in temperomandibular joint internal derangement, especially with longstanding anterior displacement of the disc without recapture.
 Thickening of the tendon (inferior part) can give rise to the "double disc sign".

 Anatomical variants of the lateral pterygoid include: